yngvem/PDImaging/README.md

 2. TVL1 deconvolution.
 3. Improve deconvolution framework.

-### Long term goals:
+### Long term todo list:
+1. Change C++ code to use templates so image bitrate is conserved
-1. Segmentation algorithms
+2. Segmentation algorithms
-2. Textures using wavelets
+3. Textures using wavelets
-3. 3D-Implementations of some algorithms
+4. 3D-Implementations of some algorithms
-4. Image inpainting
+5. Image inpainting
-5. Markov model techniques (Not variational or PDE based, but interesting nonetheless)
+6. Markov model techniques (Not variational or PDE based, but interesting nonetheless)

 ### Required python packages:
 I reccomend using an installation of the great Anaconda Python bundle, as that will have all required Python packages installed.
 If not, these are the packages this toolbox requires: